How is the graduate program in Sociology organized?

 Yes, we have a strong tradition of admitting international students.
 International students have the same access to funding and other opportunities as U.S. students.
 In recent years, we have welcomed students from countries such countries as Chile, China, France, India, Israel, Japan, Kenya, Pakistan, Philippines, South Korea, Taiwan, and Turkey.

 Can graduate students take courses in other departments?

-Yes, our program requires all graduate students to take at least two courses in another department.
-Some students take more than this minimum requirement to earn a graduate certificate in fields such as Quantitative Research Methods; Human Rights; Survey Research; Women’s, Gender, and Sexuality Studies; Public and Nonprofit Management; Culture, Health and Human Development; and International Studies.
+Yes, students often take courses in other departments to earn a graduate certificate in fields such as Quantitative Research Methods; Human Rights; Survey Research; Women’s, Gender, and Sexuality Studies; Public and Nonprofit Management; Culture, Health and Human Development; and International Studies.

 Does UConn have other academic programs that are of interest to graduate students in sociology?

 Yes, there are numerous centers and institutes which offer courses, public lectures, and employment opportunities for Sociology graduate students including the following:

 CBER - Center for Behavioral Education & Research

 Institute for Collaboration on Health, Intervention, and Policy (InCHIP)